Fuechschen/dubbot/README.md

 ### Functionality

 Since dubbot is still under development, there will be features added in future.
-The current funktion are:
+The current functions are:

 * Skipping
 * Blacklisting
-* Logging chat
+* Chat Logging
 * Custom Text Chat Triggers
 * Afk-Removal